Solving Non-linear Least Squares

 Default: 20

-The L-BFGS hessian approximation is a low rank approximation to the inverse of the Hessian matrix.
+The LBFGS hessian approximation is a low rank approximation to the inverse of the Hessian matrix.
 The rank of the approximation determines (linearly) the space and time complexity of using the approximation.
 Higher the rank, the better is the quality of the approximation.
 The increase in quality is however is bounded for a number of reasons.

 1. The method only uses secant information and not actual derivatives.
+2. The Hessian approximation is constrained to be positive definite.

 So increasing this rank to a large number will cost time and space complexity without the corresponding increase in solution quality.
 There are no hard and fast rules for choosing the maximum rank.
 The best choice usually requires some problem specific experimentation.